Citrix DaaS

 • MCS creates the number of VMs specified in the wizard, with two disks defined for each VM.
 In addition to the two disks per VM, full copy of the snapshot or master image is also stored in the same storage location.
 If you have multiple storage locations defined, each gets the following disk types:

-• The full copy of the snapshot (noted above), which is read-only and shared across the just-created VMs.
+• The full copy of the snapshot (noted before), which is read-only and shared across the just-created VMs.

 • A unique 16 MB identity disk that gives each VM a unique identity.
 Each VM gets an identity disk.